 Emma holds a Bachelor’s degree and a Master’s degree (MAIA) in Interior Architecture, both from HEAD – Genève.
 Her office, Kokon Architecture, combines an interior architecture office with a furniture and accessories showroom/shop, featuring a range of international brands.
 Working on a diverse array of projects, from the simple renovation of a bathroom to the complete overhaul of an entire building, Kokon supports its customers in the sale and fitting out of furniture.
 Recently, the team achieved success by winning a competition with architects for the construction of an EPHAD (elderly home).

 Imperfect Splashes: Recycling Porcelain Industry Waste through Domestic Forms in Limoges

-Imperfect Splashes has emerged from in-depth research and exploration into the functional diversion of iconic porcelain pieces.
-The project seeks to reimagine wet spaces in the public domain through modular constructions.
-Totemic structures combine various programs and offer diverse domestic uses for water in downtown Limoges.
-Through these structures, the project aims to envision places where new ways of publicly sharing water are created.
+Imperfect Splashes aims to contemplate the establishment of “wet” public spaces by repurposing waste from a local industry, specifically Limoges porcelain.
+The city’s esteemed factories prioritize excellence, involving thorough sorting to detect even the slightest defects in the tableware pieces produced daily in large quantities.
+Consequently, there is a substantial loss of fired materials usually discarded, but this project seeks to recycle them.
+Imperfect Splashes evolved from thorough research and exploration into the functional adaptation of iconic porcelain pieces.
+The project endeavors to redefine wet spaces in the public domain through modular constructions.
+Totemic structures blend various programs and provide varied domestic uses for water in downtown Limoges.
+Through these structures, the project aspires to conceptualize places where innovative ways of publicly sharing water are envisioned.